Hellinger Multimodal Variational Autoencoders: ABLATION STUDIES

 \subsection{Effect of the number of input modalities on model performance}

-Figure~\ref{fig:pm_fid_num_mods} shows PolyMNIST performance as a function of the number of input modalities at $\beta = 2.5$, recommended for MMVAE+~\citep{palumbo2023mmvae+}.
-MoPoE and CoDEVAE exhibit decreased generative quality as more modalities are added, and MMVAE+ maintains competitive FID scores but shows limited benefit from additional inputs.
-In contrast, HELVAE exhibits clear multimodal synergy: it benefits from additional modalities, with decreasing FID.
-For qualitative results showing that HELVAE generates more coherent samples when conditioned on four modalities compared to one, see Appendix~\ref{app:exp}.
+Figure~\ref{fig:pm_fid_num_mods} shows PolyMNIST performance as a function of the number of observed input modalities at $\beta = 2.5$, the setting recommended for MMVAE+~\citep{palumbo2023mmvae+}.
+As the number of observed modalities increases, MoPoE and CoDEVAE exhibit decreased generative quality, while MMVAE+ maintains competitive FID scores but shows only limited benefit from additional inputs.
+In contrast, HELVAE exhibits clear multimodal synergy: its FID steadily decreases as additional modalities are provided, suggesting that it can effectively exploit complementary information across views.
+This trend is also consistent with the qualitative results: for examples showing that HELVAE generates more coherent samples when conditioned on four modalities rather than one, see Appendix~\ref{app:exp}.